Baladins – Charming, Yet Imperfect, Time-Loop RPG Adventure

 • RELEASE DATE: May 15, 2024

-• STARTING PRICE: 24,50 €
+• STARTING PRICE: 24.50€

 • REVIEWED VERSION: PC

-The Premise, Gameplay and Characters
+Premise, Gameplay, and Characters

-Each Baladin is named after their associated class, such as Bard, Cook, Pyro, Luxomancer, or Dancer.
-Each class has a high stat in a particular skill that will be helpful as you progress through a new loop.
-The game’s skill system is similar to those found in other RPGs, where higher skill numbers increase your chances of succeeding in random encounters or securing “good” endings to quests.
-In fact, each character is rather unique, bringing different playstyles to focus on.
-Besides that, you’re able to always choose different ones with each loop, so you’re not stuck with one character forever.
-As much as I liked that approach, it left me hanging with the fact I might never be able to fully reveal the potential of my character, especially since you lose most of your items with each loop.
+Each Baladin is named after their associated class, such as the Bard, Cook, Pyro, Luxomancer, or Dancer.
+Every class has a high stat in a specific skill which will be helpful as you progress through a new loop.
+The skill system in the game is similar to those found in other RPGs, where higher skill numbers increase your chances of success in random encounters or ensure a “good” outcome for quests.

-Also, visiting various town squares and caravans allows you to buy potions that increase your action or traveling points or temporarily boost skills.
-This is crucial for completing quests, gathering information, or delaying Colobra’s arrival.
-But it felt like it was never enough.
-Yes, there is a lot to discover inside the game, which I personally found enjoyable, however, everything felt rather tedious after some time and too much on the plate can be stressfull.
-Skill checks, performed by rolling three-sided dice, add an element of chance and risk to the gameplay.
-In most cases, I was always getting the positive income, was it my luck or just the game being kind to me, I’ll never know.
-As well, most quests in Baladins have multiple endings, encouraging you to explore all possibilities across different loops.
-Some quests may have bad endings where characters face misfortune, while others have good endings.
-It does keep the game engaging, but as stated, you probably won’t be that hooked or motivated to uncover all potential outcomes.
+Skill checks, which are performed by rolling a three-sided die, add an element of randomness and risk to the gameplay.
+In most cases, I always got a positive outcome; whether that was my luck or the game was favorable to me, I will never know.
+Also, most quests in Baladins have multiple endings, encouraging you to explore all possibilities through different loops.
+Some quests can have bad endings where characters face misfortune, while others have good endings.
+This makes the game interesting, but as stated, you probably won’t be that hooked or motivated to discover all potential outcomes.

-Multiplayer and Solo gameplay
+Multiplayer and Solo Play

-Here is my biggest problem with the game.
-As known, it supports co-op multiplayer, where players can share items and provide bonuses to each other’s rolls.
-However, the multiplayer features lack depth and strategic complexity.
-The game in fact is designed to shine in a multiplayer setting.
-With more players, the experience becomes more enjoyable and balanced.
-However, when multiplayer isn’t an option, the game feels heavily skewed.
-Despite claiming to support 1 to 4 players, solo players face significant disadvantages.
-Steam Remote Play is unavailable, local co-op is limited, and solo players must use as many controllers as characters they wish to control.
-This means that to play with the same level of fairness as a group of four, a solo player would need four separate controllers, making the game less accessible.
-I will never understand why multiplayer games like this don’t have Steam Remote Play…
+However, when multiple players are not an option, the game feels heavily skewed.
+Despite claiming to support 1 to 4 players, solo players face significant drawbacks.
+Steam Remote Play is not available, local co-op is limited, and solo players must use as many controllers as the characters they wish to control.
+This means that to play with the same level of fairness as a four-player game, a solo player would need four separate controllers, which makes the game less accessible.
+I will never understand why multiplayer games like this do not have Steam Remote Play…